glenwrhodes/crew_editor/README.md

 ### First: Install CrewAI ###

-Follow the instructions in the [CrewAI documentation](https://docs.crewai.com/installation) to install CrewAI and run your crew.
+Follow the instructions in the [CrewAI documentation](https://docs.crewai.com/installation) to install CrewAI and create your defaultcrew.

 ### Step 1: Add a Begin Node